Zero Plastic Waste

 A table tent card developed by AHOI for businesses in the Sustainable Business Pilot Program.
 AHOI marks the checklist accordingly for each business.

-Top and Bottom Photos: Some of the sustainable products being used by businesses in the Sustainable Business Pilot Program.
-Stainless Steel and 100% backyard compostable.
+Photos: Some of the sustainable products being used by businesses in the Sustainable Business Pilot Program.
+Stainless Steel, 100% backyard compostable, and mason jars.

 Support Businesses in Reducing their use of Unnecessary SUP